 - Being forced to watch or participate in porn e.g. taking a photo without permission, forcing someone to be on video, making someone watch a pornographic movie;

 - Offensive written material e.g. dirty notes, letters, phone messages, emails, SMS, pictures;

 - Incest/intrafamilial child sexual assault e.g. a family member e.g. father or brother engaging in sexual activity with a child or young person;

 - Extrafamilial child sexual assault e.g. by a person known to the child or family such as a friend, teacher, coach;

 - Unwanted, offensive and invasive interpersonal communication through technologies such as mobile phones, internet social networking sites and email;

 If you have experienced sexual assault, we encourage you to ensure you are in a safe place, and seek medical attention (whether at hospital or a doctor clinic).
 It is important to always remember that it is never your fault and that you have the right to feel safe.
-The various QSAN organisations will be able to support you- which you can find the contact information by clicking here .
+The QSAN services will be able to support you.
+You can find your local QSAN service here .

 For more information, please see our Resources page.